kiswanij/jframework/components/jkframework-core.md

 **Configuration Order**
 In JKFramework, the configuration are loaded from the following sources based on the priorities-order:
-- Load _smartcloud.config_ file if exists from current working directory, and override any configuration from the following config sources (useful for standalone deployments).
+1. Load _smartcloud.config_ file if exists from current working directory, and override any configuration from the following config sources (useful for standalone deployments).
-- Load _test.config.properties_ file if exists from the classpath, and override any configuration from the following config sources (useful for test automation).
+2. Load _test.config.properties_ file if exists from the classpath, and override any configuration from the following config sources (useful for test automation).
-- Process _pre.config.properties_ which shall contains a local path for the config and/or Git repository settings.
+3. Process _pre.config.properties_ which shall contains a local path for the config and/or Git repository settings and overrider and properties configured in the later config sources.
 In this file:
   - Look for _app.name_ property, if not found, look for it in the following datasources.
   - If config.local.path is available, read system.config.properties and ${app.name}.config.properties from it.
   - if _git-url_ is there, repository will be cloned to local folder  _config.local.path_ value if configured.
   - Read _system.config.properties_ and YOUR_APP_NAME.config.properties from cloned repository.
   - If _git-keep-local_ property is false (default), the cloned local folder will be deleted once loaded.
-- Load SMART_CLOUD environment variable if exists, where the value is CSV key-value format for the configuration, and override and previous configuration.
+4. Load _JKFRAMEWORK_ENV_ environment variable if exists, where the value is CSV key-value format of the configuration, and override any of the following configurations.
-- Load the keys directly from host environment variables, for example, you can set the hibernate.connection.username as environment variable key, individually and override and previous configuration.
-- Load configuration from config.properties and override and previous configuration.
+5. Load configuration from _config.properties_ and override any of the following configurations.
-- Load configuration from app.config.properties and override and previous configuration.
+6. Load configuration from _app.config.properties_ and override any of the following configurations.
-- Load configuration from system.config.properties and override and previous configuration.
+7. Load configuration from _system.config.properties_ and override any of the following configurations.
-- Load configuration from default.config.properties (not recommended to use, since its already available in the framework data API’s).
+8. Load configuration from _default.config.properties_ (not recommended to use, since its loaded from the framework Data API’s).

 loading config activity diagram
 Figure 1.
 Flowchart of the load configuration process.